Hammarn/1MB335/Lab5.md

 **Question 8.
 Show your new alignment to a teaching assistant.
 If you cannot show it, submit the corresponding alignment.**

 The main take-home message from this step is that it is important to examine your alignments well.
-Sometimes some sequences will genuinely be longer or shorter than other sequences; however it might also be due to some errors!
+Sometimes some sequences will genuinely be longer or shorter than other sequences; however, it might also be due to some errors!

 #### Back to Step 2d